Sequim Rare Plants, Sequim, WA 98382

 • Leaf type: long, strap-like green leaves

-• Ways to use it such as in a pot or otherwise: the round heads of blue flowers are a big highlight in the summer garden
+• Ways to use it: the round heads of blue flowers are a big highlight in the summer garden

 • Special characteristics: 'Headbourne Hybrids' is more cold hardy than agapanthuses that are usually seen; they are winter hardy to USDA Zone 6, and possibly to Zone 5 in favored locations